greninger-lab/revica-strm/README.md

 - By default, Docker has full access to full RAM and CPU resources of the host, but if you are using MacOS, go to Settings -> Resources in Docker Desktop to make sure enough resources are allocated to docker containers.

 ## Contact
-For bug reports please email aseree@uw.edu or raise an issue on Github.
+For bug reports, please raise an issue.